-You returned the identification as soon as practicable; otherwise a reasonable person may no longer feel free to leave.

-Consent to search

-Asking a person for consent to search does not convert the encounter into an investigative detention as long as:

-- The person's consent was freely and voluntarily given; - He has apparent authority to give consent to search the area or item; and - You did not exceed the scope provided, express or implied.
+You returned the identification as soon a otherwise a reasonable person may no long leave. • Consent to search Asking a person for consent to search does not encounter into an investigative detention as long as: ot convert the ☐ The person's consent was freely and volunta rily given; He has apparent authority to give consent area or item; and to search the ☐ You did not exceed the scope provided, expre ess or implied.

-These cases represent binding authority from Kansas, the 10th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Alabama, the 11th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.